Something New Baby Blanket

 BORDER

 Round 1 – Ch 1, turn.
-Place 1 sc in first stitch and in each stitch across the row (128 stitches).
-At the end of the row, chain 2 and, instead of turning to work the other way as you normally would, turn your work 90 degrees so you’re working along the side of the blanket.
+Place 1 sc in each stitch across the row (128 stitches on this side).
+At the end of the row, ch 2 and rotate the work 90 degrees to work down the side of the blanket.

 Image shows the crossed double crochet baby blanket folded and tied in wide, dark blue ribbon as a gift.